 Mastermind groups give you peer-to-peer support.
 You can join existing groups or start your own.
 You might reach out to some entrepreneurs and invite them to your group or ask to join an existing group.

 Adjust as needed.

-Entrepreneurs that succeed are able to pivot when necessary.
+Entrepreneurs that succeed can pivot when necessary.

 Mike Tyson once said “everybody has a plan until they get hit.”

-Be ready to adjust as your needs change or your customers’ needs change.
+Be ready to adjust as your needs change, or your customers’ needs change.
 For example, if you offer marketing services for small business, you have to be ready for new technologies and changing marketing tactics.

-As you pivot you are moving your business toward new opportunities.
+As you pivot, you are moving your business toward new opportunities.
 You might try selling your services to new markets or offer new services to your existing customers.

 Embrace change and you will stay relevant.

 It is scary to try new things, but it is the only way to grow as an entrepreneur.
 Making adjustments can also reinvigorate your business.
 All businesses must evolve if they want to stay current with their market and stay competitive.